yuvipanda/WikipediaMobile/README.md

 ### Checking out the source code

-1. [Create your own fork][create-fork-wikipediamobile] of the code.
+1. Create your own fork of the repository.
 2. Clone your fork onto your computer.

 ### Setting up the project